Category: Kitchen Stories

 Michela Volante – is a Turin “born & bred” gal that lives and cook at the same house she was born!
 A writer, translator, school books author, she is very much in love with the word “writing” since she first learnt how to hold a pen in her hands.
 Domani andrò sposa e Uno a testa published by Ed.
 Frassinelli are her own novels.

-They share their house with two wonderful cats, Gaber and Gas.
+They share their house with their wonderful cats.

 Grace Parisi